alexander-novo/CS480Novotny/README.md

 ## PA4: Planets w/ Sun Lighting
 This project loads object and material files to give planets a real planet look and simulate day/night time.
 To run this project ```cd PA4``` then follow the instructions in the README.md.

+## PA5: Assimp Model Loader
+Nothing too new.
+Same models being loaded by Assimp this time.
+To run this project ```cd PA4``` then follow the instructions in the README.md.